-They need to know what allergies you have, what medications are you currently taking, (including supplements) what medical problems have you had, or currently have?
+They will need to know what allergies you have, what medications are you currently taking, (including supplements) what medical problems have you had, or currently have?
 Have you had any prior surgeries?
-All of these actually make a difference when a provider who's assessing wants to quickly and accurately diagnose you and treat your condition, whatever it is.
+All this makes a difference when the provider who’s assessing you wants to quickly and accurately diagnose you and treat your condition, whatever it is.

-Dr. Evans: I would agree and as accurate as our health care record system is, there's always a little disparity because of recent events where somebody might be on a different medication or they are traveling.
+Dr. Evans: I would agree and as accurate as our health care record system is, there is always a little disparity because of recent events where somebody might be on a different medication or they are traveling.

 Please keep a list of your medications.
 Include your allergies.
-And there's one more thing, provide a phone number of somebody we can reach out to who can give reasonable information in the event that you become unconscious, or alternatively, somebody who knows you and can help you to make decisions, if things are dire.
+There’s one more thing.
+Provide a phone number of somebody we can reach out to who can give reasonable information in the event that you become unconscious, or alternatively, somebody who knows you and can help you to make decisions, if things are dire.